amandaghassaei/gpu-io/README.md

 ### GLSL Version

-This library defaults to using WebGL2 (if available) with GLSL version 300 (GLSL3) but you can set it to use WebGL1 or GLSL version 100 (GLSL1) by passing `contextID` or `glslVersion` parameters to `GPUComposer`:
+gpu-io defaults to using WebGL2 (if available) with GLSL version 300 (GLSL3) but you can set it to use WebGL1 or GLSL version 100 (GLSL1) by passing `contextID` or `glslVersion` parameters to `GPUComposer`:

 ```js
 import {